JosephBerm/Advanced-React-Concepts/src/md/AdvancedTopics.md

 export default withToolTip(Movie);
 ```

 When you save your changes, you should see the words "Some tooltip" appear when hovering over "Movie".
 However, there's still a problem with this implementation.
-When you go back to App.js and you pass a prop to the Movie componenet, the prop doesn't actually get passed.
+When you go back to App.js and you pass a prop to the Movie component, the prop doesn't actually get passed.
 It's missing.
-You can know this by using the Devtools and going into the React Componenets tab.
+You can know this by using the Devtools and going into the React Components tab.

 **This is happening because we forgot to pass the props to our higher order component.**